 Linkedin is important.
-In a profession that is increasingly running on virtual connections, a stale profile isn’t going to cut it.
 If you haven’t touched your profile in years, giving it a much-needed face-lift may feel daunting.
 Fortunately, though, your LinkedIn profile is a living, breathing document.
 You can change it gradually and update it on an ongoing basis.

-To help you get started, here are four simple, achievable steps to dust off your LinkedIn profile so it shines.
+To help you get started with your LinkedIn profile update, here are four simple, achievable steps to dust off your LinkedIn profile so it shines.

 Step 1: Start at the Top

-Before you get into the meat of your profile and network, start with a few key areas.
+Before you get into the meat of your Linkedin profile update and network, start with a few key areas.
 Consider these your digital first impression.

 Your Profile Photo